chef/chef-web-docs/content/install_supermarket.md

 In the case of installing a private Chef Supermarket, Chef recommends the use of a wrapper cookbook to specify certain attributes that are unique to your organization, while enabling the use of the generic installer cookbook which, in turn, installs the Chef Supermarket package behind your firewall.

-All of the keys under `node['supermarket_omnibus']` are written out as `/etc/supermarket/supermarket.json`.
+All the keys under `node['supermarket_omnibus']` are written out as `/etc/supermarket/supermarket.json`.
 Add other keys as needed to override the default attributes specified in the Chef Supermarket [omnibus package](https://github.com/chef/supermarket/blob/master/omnibus/cookbooks/omnibus-supermarket/attributes/default.rb).

 For example: